Rufus D. Pettit

 Rufus D Pettit (July 4, 1825 - October 24, 1891) was an Officer in the American Civil War.
 He was most famous for leading the 1st New York Artillery, Battery B into combat during the first two years of the war.

 Early life

 Rufus D Pettit was born on July 4, 1825.
-Unfortunately, both of his parents died when Pettit was three years old.
-Pettit was then sent to live with his aunt and uncle in Cold Springs area of Baldwinsville, New York.
+Both of his parents died when Pettit was three years old.
+Pettit was then sent to live with his aunt and uncle in the Cold Springs area of Baldwinsville, New York.
 Here he was raised, eventually becoming an apprentice to an architect.

 Military service

 Mexican American War

 In 1846, the Mexican-American War broke out.
 Pettit enlisted with the 1st New York Volunteer Infantry, Company A. He served in the entire war, eventually ranking up to Sergeant.
 He fought in over five battles and was noted for his expert marksmanship.
 During the Battle for Mexico City, he reportedly shot a Mexican flag from its pole.